 The demand for non-invasive units at ARH also exceed supply at times, especially during the winter surge.
 In these cases, standard machines are used but are not as effective.
 Having another respiratory equipment, and one that suits patients of every age, helps address this.

 “The BiPAP V680 has been an essential tool for Respiratory Therapists at ARH.
 Having [it] means patients are able to quickly get the help they need and [it is also] essential in stabilizing these patients for transfer.”

-Thank you, TB Vets donors, for helping make this happen.
-Your kind donations ensure that patients—from newborns to the elderly— have breathing help available when they need it, right in their own community.
+TB Vets donors like you helped make this happen.
+Your donations ensure that patients—from newborns to the elderly— have breathing help available when they need it, right in their own community.